Franklin, Kentucky

 Franklin is a home rule-class city in and the county seat of Simpson County, Kentucky, United States.
 The county is located on the south central border of the state, and its population was 10,176 at the 2020 census.

 Kentucky Downs, formerly known as Dueling Grounds Racetrack (owned by Corey Johnsen & Ray Reid), is located in Franklin on the Kentucky–Tennessee border.
 Kentucky Downs hosts the Kentucky Cup Turf Festival, a full card of world-class horse racing featuring four major turf stakes.
 Kentucky Downs also hosts year-round simulcasts for the Kentucky-Tennessee market.

 History

 Franklin was formally incorporated by the state assembly on November 2, 1820, on a 62 acre tract of land.
 This tract was purchased from William Hudspeth and was named for Founding Father Benjamin Franklin.
 The post office was established on September 29, 1822, with Robert W. Simpson as postmaster.

+On January 7, 1948, Captain Thomas Mantell of the Kentucky Air National Guard died in a plane crash near Franklin, Kentucky, while pursuing an unidentified flying object.
+The incident, which involved multiple eyewitness reports across Kentucky, Ohio, and Tennessee, became one of the earliest and most widely publicized UFO-related fatalities in U.S. history.
+A historical marker commemorating the event is located at the Simpson County Tourism office.

 On March 1, 1968, Johnny Cash and June Carter Cash were married at the Franklin First United Methodist church by Reverend Leslie Chapman.